pay4later/backend-task/micro-service-task.md

 The main evaluation criteria will be:

 - API documentation - openapi3 or swagger
-- REST principles and spring boot features
+- REST principles, spring boot features
-- Integration test and unit tests
+- Integration and unit tests

 ## Submitting your solution